Xilinx/open-nic-shell/README.md

   OpenNIC shell supports either 1 or 2 CMAC ports.
 In the case of 2 CMAC ports, there are two instances of CMAC subsystems with dedicated data and control interfaces.
 The CMAC subsystem runs at 322MHz and connects to the 322MHz user logic box using a variant of the AXI4-stream protocol.
 Similarly, let us refer the variant as the 322MHz AXI-stream.
 - Packet adapter.
 It is used to convert between the 250MHz AXI-stream and 322MHz AXI-stream.
 On both TX and RX paths, the packet adapter serves as a packet-mode FIFO, which buffers the whole packet before sending out.
 On the RX path, it also restores the back-pressure capability which is missing from the CMAC subsystem interface.
-- System config.
+- System configuration.
 It implements a reset mechanism and allocates the register addresses for each components.
 The register interface uses AXI4-lite protocol and runs at 125MHz, which is phase-aligned with the 25MHz clock.

 There are 2 user logic boxes, one running at 250MHz and the other at 322MHz.
 Each has a AXI-lite interface for register, 2 pairs of slave and master